-The SQL Server NCHAR function is a String method used to return the Unicode character at the specified integer value, as defined in Unicode standards.
+The SQL Server NCHAR function is a String method that returns the Unicode character at the specified integer value, as defined in Unicode standards.
 The syntax of the NCHAR Function is

 SELECT NCHAR(Integer_Expression) FROM [Source]